BekirKocabas/maven_handson/ECS/ecs-01/README.md

 - Click on `Create Repository` and explain the default `registry` for user account. (`aws_account_id`.dkr.ecr.`region`.amazonaws.com)

-- Enter a repository name ex. `clarusshop`.
+- Enter a repository name ex. `clarusshop`

 - Keep the other parameters as default.